etordev/labInsight/README.md

 - ASP.NET Core Web API on Render
 - PostgreSQL database on Neon

-The first visit after idle time may take about a minute while the API starts.
+**N.B.** The first visit after idle time may take about a minute while the API starts.
 After that, the dashboard loads normally.

 ![LabInsight Dashboard](docs/images/dashboard.png)